-Birth injuries can occur to both mother and baby though the injuries most commonly affect the newborn.
+Birth injuries can occur to both mother and baby although the injuries most commonly affect the newborn.
 Some of the most common injuries include:

 Brachial Plexus Injuries (BPI)